Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 In the banking world and the finance world at that time there was no such thing as sustainability.
 This was my way of giving back and also commercialising it.

 Our strapline is ‘commercial with a conscience’.
 I believe that businesses of the future would not necessarily have a charity arm, but their charitable actions would be more ingrained in the business, so helping the environment becomes a by-product of business-as-usual.

+“I believe, in future charitable actions would be more ingrained in the business, so helping the environment becomes a by-product of business-as-usual.”

 ### Flight Free UK